Lord Jamar: Views

-Disagreement With Kanye West
+Feud with Kanye West and views on homosexuality

 Jamar released a diss track directed at Kanye West on February 4, 2013, titled "Lift Up Your Skirt", and stated that "gay has no place in hip-hop"; the song's homophobic lyrics attracted attention.

-Disagreement With DJ Vlad
+Later that year, Jamar criticized Macklemore's pro-LGBTQ song "Same Love" and accused him of promoting a gay agenda within hip hop.
+The Source described Jamar as an "anti-gay advocate" while reporting on his accusation that Macklemore was part of a "gay agenda".

+In November 2013 in an interview with "XXL", Jamar stated that hip hop was not a, "gay music" genre and that homosexuality should not be promoted within hip hop.
+He further questioned whether same-sex relationships served as an evolution for the human species, claiming that evolution should "elevate" or benefit the species, questioning how same-sex relationships could constitute an "elevation for the species" because they do not result in reproduction.
+He rejected the premise that these views made him homophobic since he does not advocate for violence or discrimination against gay people.

+Jamar expressed similar views in subsequent years.
+In 2016, he claimed he would collaborate with a gay musician but refused to participate in music that promotes homosexuality.
+He also argued that television programs such as Glee helped promote what he described as a "gay agenda".

+Feud with Eminem

 In a September 2013 interview on VladTV, Jamar declared that white rappers were "guests in hip hop"; he criticized Macklemore's "Same Love" for its pro-LGBT message.
 Eminem responded to Jamar with the track "Fall" from his 2018 album Kamikaze.
 Jamar responded to Eminem on his podcast.

-Disagreement With BLM
+Criticism of BLM

 Lord Jamar has publicly stated that he does not support the Black Lives Matter movement.
 Jamar's primary reason for his opposition is his belief that the movement was not created for the Black community, but rather by "you know, George Soros and his fucking boys."
 He has articulated this viewpoint in various interviews and discussions, suggesting that the movement's origins or intentions do not align with his understanding of what serves the Black community's interests.

-Holocaust Denial
+Holocaust denial

 In a 2020 appearance with Nation of Islam influencer Rizza Islam, Jamar promoted Holocaust denial; he denied the death of six million Jews in the Holocaust, stating that at most 500,000 died, and claiming that six million Jews were not even present in Europe at the time.